ivoras/llmaboutpage/README.md

 - **Streaming Responses**: Real-time display of LLM responses
 - **No Remote Dependencies**: All libraries bundled locally

+**Notes:**

+- You should manually clear the chat history when asking something about a new page.

 ## Installation

 1. **Install Dependencies**: